 It’s that time of year—the sun stays up past 6 PM, flowers are in bloom, and spring fever has started to spread through the office.
 It won’t be long before summer is in full swing.
 Not surprisingly, many businesses tend to slow in the summer months, as employees cash in on vacation days and spend more time with friends and family.

 However, a study by Project: Time Off revealed that over half of Americans surveyed did not use all of their vacation time in 2015.
 This indicates that employees leaving unused vacation time on the table could use more encouragement or incentive to take time off.

 With work-life balance top of mind for many employees, summer scheduling is becoming an increasingly popular benefit.
 But, how does work get done when employees go home early?
-When done right, reducing business hours during the summer months can boost morale and incentivize employees to accomplish more during the workweek.
+When done right, reducing business hours during the summer months can boost workplace engagement and incentivize employees to accomplish more during the workweek.

 If you’re considering introducing new summer work hours, these tips will help you implement a policy that benefits the entire company:

 1. Define Summer Work Hours

 A reduced summer schedule can take many forms (especially in NYC).
 Between Memorial Day and Labor Day, many companies give employees Friday afternoon off, starting at 1pm.
 Others give employees Fridays off entirely, but only every other week.
 If your office needs full-time coverage, you could consider offering reduced flex-hours, allowing employees to take one half day weekly, on any day of the week.
 Then teams can coordinate with managers to make sure there is always someone around.
 The specific needs of your company will determine the the best policy to implement.